hirosystems/connect/packages/connect/README.md

   onFinish: response => {
     // WHEN user confirms pop-up
-    console.log(response.txid); // the response includes the txid of the transaction },
+    console.log(response.txId); // the response includes the txid of the transaction },
   onCancel: () => {
     // WHEN user cancels/closes pop-up